JT8D-17/XLua-Utils-for-X-Plane/README.md

 #### 4.3.3 Debug-Level Logging

-Infdrmation that is not necessary for day-to-day usage can be printed to the developer console and logged in XLua Util's log file with `DebugLogOutput(inputstring)`.
+Information that is not necessary for day-to-day usage can be printed to the developer console and logged in XLua Util's log file with `DebugLogOutput(inputstring)`.
 This will only output an input string if _"Debug Output"_ has been activated in the _"XLua Utils"_ menu or the preferences file.

 &nbsp;